skulpt/skulpt/source/introduction.rst

    Create a two new gate clasess  one called NorGate the other called NandGate.
 NandGates work like AndGates that have a Not attached to the output.
 NorGates work lake OrGates that have a Not attached to the output.

-   Create a series of gates that prove the following equality NOT ( A and B) or (C and D) is that same as NOT( A and B ) and NOT (C and D).
+   Create a series of gates that prove the following equality NOT (( A and B) or (C and D)) is that same as NOT( A and B ) and NOT (C and D).
+Make sure to use some of your new gates in the simulation.

    .. actex:: self_check_5